luisb0992/luisb0992/README.md

-# Hello everyone, my name is Luis Gerardo!
+# HI everyone, my name is Luis Gerardo!

 I am a Web developer with more than 5 years of experience, I entered as Fullstack Laravel | Vuejs although my strength is more oriented to the Backend